 Kalamata olives may reduce your risks of heart disease.
-This is due to the presence of hydroxytyrosol in the olives.
+This is due to the presence of hydroxytyrosol in olives.

 Hydroxytyrosol is an antioxidant that has been shown to decrease LDL (bad) cholesterol and increase HDL (good) cholesterol levels.

-May Reduce Symptoms of Alzheimer’s Disease
+May reduce symptoms of Alzheimer’s disease

 Kalamata olives contain a compound called gallic acid.
 A recent study showed that gallic acid can help repair nerve cell damage caused by Alzheimer’s Disease in rats.

-Although more studies are needed to see if gallic acid would have the same effect on humans, these initial findings suggest that kalamata olives could be beneficial to people living with Alzheimer’s Disease or at risk of developing Alzheimer’s Disease.
+Although more studies are needed to see if gallic acid would have the same effect on humans, these initial findings suggest that kalamata olives could be beneficial to people living with Alzheimer’s disease or at risk of developing Alzheimer’s disease.

-Nutrition
+Kalamata Olives Nutrition

 - Iron